-R.N.
-Cardinal, G. Lachenal, J.A.
-Parkinson\, T.W.
-Robbins, B.J.
-Everitt Departments of Experimental Psychology and \Anatomy, University of Cambridge, UK
+RN Cardinal, JA Parkinson, H Djafari Marbini, AJ Toner, TW Robbins, BJ Everitt Departments of Experimental Psychology and Anatomy, University of Cambridge, UK

 Abstract.
-The anterior cingulate cortex (Ant Cing) in the rat has previously been shown to be critical for the acquisition of autoshaping, a measure of appetitive Pavlovian conditioning in which animals come to approach a stimulus (CS+) that predicts food delivery and not to approach a second stimulus (CS-) that does not.
-Here we demonstrate that Ant Cing lesions do not impair the acquisition of temporally discriminated approach to a CS that predicts reward (US) and is located in the same place as the US.
+The anterior cingulate cortex (Ant Cing) in the rat has previously been shown to be critical for the acquisition of autoshaping, a measure of Pavlovian conditioning in which animals come to approach a conditioned stimulus (CS+) that predicts food delivery, and not to approach a second, nonpredictive stimulus (CS-).
+Here we demonstrate that Ant Cing lesions do not impair the acquisition of temporally discriminated approach to a single magazine light CS that predicts food.
 Lesioned animals were able to respond instrumentally for this CS, now acting as a conditioned reinforcer, and the potentiation of responding by intra-accumbens amphetamine was unaffected.
-The Ant Cing-lesioned rats also acquired a freezing response to a discrete CS paired with footshock at the same level as controls.
-However, the same subjects were impaired at the acquisition of autoshaping, a task involving two stimuli distinguishable only by spatial location and located away from the source of food.
-A second group of Ant Cing-lesioned animals were impaired on the performance of the autoshaping task when the lesions were made after training to a criterion.
-These rats were tested on a Pavlovian-instrumental transfer task, in which an appetitive CS potentiates instrumental responding when it is presented noncontingently, and no impairment was found.
-A third group were tested on a novel task involving approach to a food magazine on the basis of a discrimination between two similar stimuli located elsewhere; Ant Cing-lesioned rats were impaired.
-These results suggest that the Ant Cing is critical for the normal expression of appetitive conditioning when multiple stimuli must be discriminated.
+Lesioned rats also acquired a normal freezing response to a discrete CS paired with footshock.
+However, these same subjects were impaired at autoshaping.
+A second group of Ant Cing-lesioned rats were tested on a Pavlovian-instrumental transfer task, in which an appetitive CS potentiates ongoing instrumental responding, and no impairment was found.